 - No immigration problem solves itself.
 You must apply for and receive approval for every immigration benefit you seek.
 Crossing your fingers, waiting and hoping, is no plan at all.
 Evading deportation is not a success story.

-- Millions of people correctly comply with the immigration laws and receive their desired
+- Millions of people correctly comply with the immigration laws and receive their desired answer.

 - Non-citizens have rights and responsibilities outside the world of green cards, visas and work authorization.